open-contracting/standard/docs/getting_started/change_history.md

 #### Compiled and Versioned Releases

-A **compiled release** follows the release structure and contains the latest value for all fields that have been filled in the releases of a contracting process.
+A **compiled release** follows the release structure.
+It contains the latest value for all fields present in the releases of a process.
 The example above shows how a compiled release looks like.
 It is strongly recommended to include a compiled release when producing records.

-A **versioned release** follows a structure similar to the release, but in place of each field an object is provided, containing a history of changes to the field.
+A **versioned release** follows a similar structure.
+For each field in the release structure, the versioned release provides an object.
+This object contains the history of changes for the field.

-The following animation shows how the record for a contracting process should be updated as releases are published over time.
+The following shows how to update a record as releases are published over time.

 ![Record updates](../_static/change_history_animation.gif)

 Each time a new release is available:

-* The new release is added to the releases list, either embedding it or by adding a link to it.
+* The record adds the new release to the releases list, either embedding it or by adding a link to it.

-* Both the compiled and versioned releases are updated with the new information from the release.
-Whether release repeat unchanged information from previous releases doesn't affect the resulting compiled and versioned releases.
+- The record updates the compiled and versioned releases using the new information.
+Repeating unchanged information does not affect the result.

 <div class="example hint" markdown=1>

 <p class="first admonition-title">Hint</p>

-Although publishing compiled releases is not mandatory, it helps to make OCDS data more accessible to users that don’t require a detailed change history.
+To include compiled releases is not mandatory, but it helps to make OCDS data more accessible.
+Especially for users that don’t need a detailed change history.

 Consider how to calculate the **total value of active tenders** using compiled releases: